Mazda Familia: Third generation (FA3 series 2; 1973)

 The third generation of the Familia Presto was announced in September 1973, a month before the 1973 oil crisis.
 It was basically an updated version of the 1970 Familia Presto, reintroduced with 60 mm wider bodywork and reworked front and rear designs.
 It was promoted and marketed as the "Widebody" in Japan.
-These changes were made only to the sedans and coupé, while the van/wagon and pickups remained in production and retaining the original narrower bodywork with minor changes.
+These changes were made only to the saloons and coupé, while the van/wagon and pickups remained in production and retaining the original narrower bodywork with minor changes.
 The Familia Presto continued using the "Mazda 1000/1300" name in most export markets, "Mazda Marella" name was also retained in Finland.

-The Rotary Presto sedan/coupé was discontinued in Japan, having been replaced by the larger Grand Familia-based Mazda Savannah.
+The Rotary Presto saloon/coupé was discontinued in Japan, having been replaced by the larger Grand Familia-based Mazda Savannah.
 The piston-engined 1000/1300 and rotary-engined R100 coupés were also replaced by 808/818/RX-3 coupé for export market.
 This generation was not available in North America and replaced by the bigger 808/Mizer/RX-3.
 Developed to meet new stricter emissions standards in the domestic market, the Presto featured the 1272 cc TC engine or the by now familiar, pushrod 1.0-litre PB unit.
 Power outputs in Japan (JIS gross) are 62 PS and 87 PS respectively, 50 PS and 66 PS (DIN) for export markets.

 Production of the third generation Familia ended in January 1977, but not before another minor facelift and emissions scrubbing had taken place in February 1976.
 This changes were not applied for export market.
 After this change, only the larger engine with lean-burn technology was available in the home market, now with 72 PS (JIS gross) and labelled Familia Presto 1300AP (for "Anti Pollution").